-He had volunteered for a second tour of duty because he wanted to help.
+He had volunteered for a second time because he wanted to help.
 One day, he was driving a jeep on a mail run, munching on an apple.
 A German pilot who commandeered an American plane, flew overhead.
 Witnesses said he made no effort to hide, and the airman riddled him with shots from his right shoulder diagonally to his left leg.
 They found him with the partly eaten apple still in his hand.

 I handed Daddy the nails and asked another question.
 I couldn't help myself.
 “In the war, Daddy.
 Did you know people who died?”Again, he avoided a response.